Hakim Syed Karam Husain: Practicing Unani medicine

-Maharaja Jai Singh Prabhakar once invited some significant Unani physicians working in the state of Alwar to discuss the future course and progress and promotion of Unani medicine.
+Jai Singh Prabhakar once invited some significant Unani physicians working in the state of Alwar to discuss the future course, progress and promotion of Unani medicine.
 Hakim Syed Karam Hussain was the chief-de-mission of that delegation.
-In that delegation, the other physicians who were present: Hakim Syed Mohammad (Khairtal), Hakim Mohammad Sulaiman, Hakim Mohammad Umar Fasih, Hakim Imam Ali, Hakim Syed Ahmad Ali Akbarabadi and Hakim Ziauddin (Tijara).
+In that delegation, the other physicians were: Hakim Syed Mohammad (Khairtal), Hakim Mohammad Sulaiman, Hakim Mohammad Umar Fasih, Hakim Imam Ali, Hakim Syed Ahmad Ali Akbarabadi and Hakim Ziauddin (Tijara).

 Regional personality

 He was popularly known as Rais-e Tijara, a very pious and religious person and a resident of Qazi Mohalla, of the Tijara city before the partition of India in 1947.
 He bought seven Havelis at Tijara including the 'Haveli Qadeem' (the oldest private mansion at the Qazi Mohalla).
 In addition, he had two other houses in Delhi.
 In the course of leisure moment, his favourite places of visit were Mount Abu and Delhi.
 The following Persian commemorative inscription can still be seen at the main entrance of his 'Haveli Qadeem' at Tijara: